peteroupc/peteroupc.github.io/randomfunc.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

-**Abstract:** This page discusses many ways applications can sample randomized content by transforming the numbers produced by an underlying source of random numbers, such as numbers produced by a pseudorandom number generator, and offers pseudocode for many of these methods.
+**Abstract:** This page discusses many ways applications can sample randomized content by transforming the numbers produced by an underlying source of random numbers, such as numbers produced by a pseudorandom number generator, and offers pseudocode and Python sample code for many of these methods.

 **2020 Mathematics Subject Classification:** 68W20.